tiiuae/ghaf-infra/docs/nixos-anywhere.md

 ```

 Above example shows the rootfs on disk `/dev/sda` and an additional disk on `/dev/sdb`.
 On some image types, azure includes temporary storage mounted on `/mnt` as shown above.
 Target `azure-x86_64-linux` in [targets.nix](../hosts/templates/targets.nix) shows an example of how to mount both the main disk on `/dev/sda` as well as the temporary storage on `/dev/sdb`.

-Note: for azure configurations - if you include the azure agent (waagent) on the NixOS target, it might impact the disk layout and mount options.
-In that case, the final layout (once waagent is running) might not match what you configured in [targets.nix](../hosts/templates/targets.nix).

 If needed, modify the device name on [targets.nix](../hosts/templates/targets.nix) based on your disk device configuration:
 ```bash